• Home

 4. Sensory bins

-Kids love imitating the things they see grown-ups doing.
-Playing family, restaurant, post office, and grocery store all give kids the opportunity to practice social skills, communication, teamwork, turn-taking, problem-solving, and empathy.
+Children love imitating the things they see grown-ups doing.
+Playing family, restaurant, post office, and grocery store all give children the opportunity to practice social skills, communication, teamwork, turn-taking, problem-solving, and empathy.
 (Not to mention creativity and imagination.)

 6. Emotion Charades